simonh1000/elm-firebase-demo/README.md

-# Xmas present picker
+# PWA featuring Firebase messaging and data base with Elm frontend

 An Elm experiment to use Firebase to provide a real time xmas present idea exchange between a family group.
 Register, set up your present wishes and claim what you want to buy for others.

 ## Installation

-All that is needed is to add a file `/src/js/fbconfig.js` with your firebase data in as below:
+All that is needed is to add two files

+`/src/Firebase/fb.config.js`

 ```js
 var config = {